-If you are tired of toiling for countless hours every year controlling garden weeds, it may come as music to your ears that some of them can actually be put to good use.
+If you are tired of toiling for countless hours every year controlling garden weeds, it may come as music to your ears that some of them can be put to good use.
 Not that knowing this fact will eliminate weeding: You will still have to take steps to keep your garden from becoming overrun with unwanted plants.
-But there is something satisfying about learning that you can eat the weed that you just pulled up or use it to treat an ailment.
+But something is satisfying about learning that you can eat the weed that you just pulled up or use it to treat an ailment.

 01 of 10

 Purslane (Portulaca olearacea) is related to the popular annual flower, moss rose (Portulaca grandiflora).
 The latter is grown as a bedding plant, appreciated for its colorful flowers, which come in a variety of hues.
 Purslane, a weedy succulent, is not much to look at.
-But it can be used raw in salads as a source for an Omega-3 fatty acid.
+But it can be used raw in salads as a source for an omega-3 fatty acid.

 02 of 10

 Dandelions (Taraxacum) are edible in three ways:

 - Boil the leaves ("greens") and eat them like spinach.

 - Roast the taproot and use it as a coffee substitute.

 - The flower can be used in several ways, the most famous of which is to make dandelion wine.